Phant0mas/phant0mas.github.com/source/about-me/index.markdown

 Currently I am a CS student at the <strong>ATEI of Crete, Department of Informatics Engineering</strong> in Iraklion.
-I am interested in working in operating systems, embedded devices and filesystems.
+I am interested in working in operating systems and embedded devices.

-I am working on small personal projects which you can check on my
-<a href="https://github.com/Phant0mas">github page</a>.

 I am also contributing to the <a href="http://www.gnu.org/software/guix/">GNU Guix functional package manager for the GNU system</a>.
 I am working on the "Guix on GNU Hurd" port.
 It started as a GSoC Project and you can check more at